thomasWeise/aitoa/book/comparing/tests/README.md

 ![The results of our coin tossing game, where I win 128&nbsp;times (red) and you only 32&nbsp;times (green).](\relative.path{coin_toss.svgz}){#fig:coin_toss width=74%}

 This situation makes you suspicious, as it seems unlikely to you that I would win four times as often as you with a fair coin.
-You wonder ifI cheated on you, i.e., if used a "fixed" coin with a winning probability different from 0.5.
+You wonder if I cheated on you, i.e., if used a "fixed" coin with a winning probability different from 0.5.
 So your hypothesis&nbsp;$H_1$ is that I cheated.
 Unfortunately, it is impossible to make any useful statement about my winning probability if I cheated apart from that it should be bigger than 0.5.